UCL/research-computing-with-cpp/session05/05SchedulingLoadBalancing.md

 It is hard to give general advice on the strategy to use.
 Depends on the problem and platform.
 Typically needs benchmarking and experimentation.

-* If there is little variation in the runtime of iteration static with a large chunk size minimizes overhead.
+* If there is little variation in the runtime of iteration static with a large chunk size minimizes overhead
-* In other cases it might make sense to reduce the chunk size or use dynamic or guided.
+* In other cases it might make sense to reduce the chunk size or use dynamic or guided
-* Note that both dynamic and guided comes with additional overhead to schedule the distribution of work.
+* Note that both dynamic and guided comes with additional overhead to schedule the distribution of work